- Executive Director, Shoals Marine Laboratory

 Landscape ecology, climate change, coastal ecology, ornithology

 My primary focus is the influence of anthropogenic environmental change on wildlife populations and ecosystem function.
 Over the last decade, I have honed in on how climate change, especially as it combines with other anthropogenic stressors, influences coastal ecosystem function.
 In a Florida study, my colleagues and I revealed that substantial loss of Lower Keys Marsh Rabbit habitat over the past 50 years is directly attributable to sea-level rise (McCleery et al. 2012).
 Among shorebirds in New York, my co-authors and I demonstrated that current human infrastructure limits possible future habitat expansion, which is vital to plover recovery in the face of rising seas (Seavey et al. 2011).
 Sea level rise is also implicated in our assessment of the decline of oysters in Gulf of Mexico over the last 40 years (Seavey et al. 2011).
 Among oysters, we also found that climate change impacts combine with other existing human-induced stressors, freshwater reduction, to further reduce viability.
 These results have broad implications for estuary systems where human development and climate change are merging to induce long-term changes in the fresh/salt water balance.
-I am currently interested in developing methods for marine and coastal restoration for maintaining and enhancing ecosystem function and service; and expanding my examination of the relationship between spatial relationships and ecosystem function.
+I am currently working in the area of Seabird ecology, recovery, and habitat management.

 - Marine Environmental Science and Conservation (MEFB 515)